Flylady Zone 1: Entrances

 Download the Zone 1 Cleaning Checklist

-The checklist includes common deep cleaning tasks like:
+The checklist includes simple tasks like:

 • dusting surfaces